Muttiah Muralitharan: In India

 Muralitharan was contracted to represent Bengal in the 2008–09 Ranji Trophy tournament.
 He was expected to play about four matches in the tournament's second division – the Plate League.

 In February 2008, Muralitharan was slated to play Twenty20 cricket for the Chennai Super Kings in the Indian Premier League (IPL).
 He was bought for $600,000 by India Cements, the Chennai franchisee of the IPL, through a bidding process.
 The Chennai Super Kings were the runners-up in the inaugural edition of the IPL, losing to the Rajasthan Royals in the final.
 Muralitharan captured 11 wickets in 15 games, at an economy rate of 6.96 an over.
-In 2010, in the third season of IPL, Muralitharan was part of the Chennai Super Kings side that won the IPL championship.
-Muralitharan also remained the side's leading wicket-taker after all the three tournaments.
+In 2010, in the third season of IPL, Muralitharan was part of the Chennai Super Kings team that won the IPL championship.
+Muralitharan also remained the team's leading wicket-taker after all the three tournaments.

 At the 2011 IPL Player Auction Muralitharan was bought by Kochi Tuskers Kerala for US$1.1 million.

 In the 2012 season Muralitharan moved to Royal Challengers Bangalore, where he took 14 wickets in 9 games and had an average economy rate of 6.38.
 He played for Royal Challengers Bangalore from 2012 to 2014.
 He decided to retire from the IPL in 2014.

 In 2015, Muralitharan was appointed as the bowling coach and mentor of the IPL team Sunrisers Hyderabad.